top of page

 A bee keeping course is a good way to get some real life experience.
 A one day course can give you an introduction to beekeeping and time to "have a go".

-Make sure the course you choose will get you up close and hands on.
+If it's a group course, make sure it will get you up close and hands on.
 The courses we run have a max of 5 people around a hive.
 Much more than this and you risk just standing about.

 A course should also give advice on equipment, where to put your hive, where to buy bees and costs.
 It's important to know about honeybee diseases - a good course will cover these too.

-If a course feels like a step too far, try a bee experience - a shorter session with a beekeeper, looking in some hives.
+If all this feels like a step too far, try a bee experience - a shorter session with a beekeeper, looking in some hives.

 3. Learn the "standard" way to keep bees first